Saône-et-Loire: Geography

-In the centre, the department is traversed from north to south by the Saône in its wide plain; the Saône is a tributary of the River Rhône that joins it at Lyon and thus is connected to the Mediterranean Sea.
+In the centre, the department is traversed from north to south by the Saône in its wide plain; the Saône is a tributary of the Rhône which joins it at Lyon and thus is connected to the Mediterranean.
 The source of the Loire, is south of the department, in the department of Ardèche.
 It then makes its way in the opposite direction, forming the southwest border of the department, and eventually draining into the Atlantic Ocean.

 The Canal du Centre links the Saône to the Loire between Chalon-sur-Saône and Digoin, thereby linking the Mediterranean Sea to the Atlantic Ocean.
 In the east, the department occupies the northern part of the plain of Bresse.
 In the west, its industrial heart is in Le Creusot and Montceau-les-Mines, formerly noted for their coal mines and metallurgy.

+The LGV Sud-Est traverses Saône-et-Loire from north to south, serving two stations: Le Creusot TGV and Mâcon-Loché TGV.
+Both were the first stations in France to be opened specifically for the TGV.

-Principal towns
+Principal cities

 The most populous commune is Chalon-sur-Saône; the prefecture Mâcon is the second-most populous.
-As of 2019, there are 5 communes with more than 10,000 inhabitants:
+As of 2023, there are 5 communes with more than 10,000 inhabitants: